 <3> Military workers exposed to nuclear weapons tests and to depleted uranium

 Military participating in maneuvers during nuclear weapons testing have been evaluated in a series of epidemiologic studies (reviewed in Boice, 2006).
-An excess of leukemia mortality (based on 10 cases), but not total cancer mortality, was reported among approximately 3,000 military participants during a 1957 nuclear test in the U.S. (Caldwell et al, 1980).
+An excess of leukemia mortality (based on 10 cases), but not total cancer mortality, was reported among approximately 3,000 military participants during a 1957 nuclear test in the U.S. (Caldwell et al., 1980).
 Among approximately 70,000 U.S. military personnel who participated in one of five nuclear tests during the 1950s, a non-significant increase in risk for leukemia mortality was observed (IOM, 2000).
-A study of 21,357 U.K. military participants reported an increased relative risk of non-CLL leukemia mortality but noted that this may have reflected a reduced risk in controls (Muirhead et al, 2003).
+A study of 21,357 U.K. military participants reported an increased relative risk of non-CLL leukemia mortality but noted that this may have reflected a reduced risk in controls (Muirhead et al., 2003).
 None of these studies, or others, included estimated radiation doses.
 Using recently available digital records, Till and colleagues have undertaken dose reconstruction for a planned case-cohort study of leukemia and male breast cancer in a cohort of 115,000 U.S. military participating in eight nuclear test series.
-The investigators have reported estimated median radiation doses ranging from 9.5 to 24 mGy, and further study is underway (Till et al, 2014).
+The investigators have reported estimated median radiation doses ranging from 9.5 to 24 mGy, and further study is underway (Till et al., 2014).

 Based on concerns raised about a possible association of leukemia among military exposed to ammunition reinforced by depleted uranium, Storm and colleagues studied 13,552 men and 460 women deployed to the Balkans during 1992-2001 and followed up through 2002.
-These investigators found no excess of leukemia (Storm et al, 2006), but the size of the population may have been too small to detect modest to moderately elevated risks.
+These investigators found no excess of leukemia (Storm et al., 2006), but the size of the population may have been too small to detect modest to moderately elevated risks.

 <3> Environmental radiation

 Few studies have examined radon or natural background radiation and risk of leukemia.
-While an ecological study suggested a correlation between indoor radon exposure and myeloid leukemia (Henshaw et al, 1990), a subsequent comprehensive and critical review concluded that there was little evidence of a link (Laurier et al, 2001).
-An intriguing investigation that evaluated approximately 80,000 stable residents residing in underground dwellings in China who experienced about three-fold higher cumulative radiation levels (6.4 mSv) than the average population worldwide, found no evidence of an increase in leukemia (Wei and Sugahara, 2000).
+While an ecological study suggested a correlation between indoor radon exposure and myeloid leukemia (Henshaw et al., 1990), a subsequent comprehensive and critical review concluded that there was little evidence of a link (Laurier et al., 2001).
+An intriguing investigation that evaluated approximately 80,000 sTable 38-residents residing in underground dwellings in China who experienced about three-fold higher cumulative radiation levels (6.4 mSv) than the average population worldwide, found no evidence of an increase in leukemia (Wei and Sugahara, 2000).
 Among the limited numbers of studies of radon or of natural background radiation and leukemia, most have examined pediatric leukemia.
 Most of the studies of adult leukemias have been ecologic in design, few have included individual measurements, and those with measurements have been underpowered given the low radiation exposure levels (Boice, 2006).

 Data are also limited on cancer risks associated with environmental exposures to manmade sources of radiation.
 A population of approximately 30,000 persons residing in villages next to the Techa River was exposed to chronic external and internal radiation during 1950-1960 from releases from the Mayak nuclear weapons plutonium production plant in the Russian Federation.
 The median cumulative red bone marrow dose was 0.2 Gy, but doses ranged up to 2 Gy.
 In a follow-up during 1953-2005, a significant dose-response relationship was seen for non-CLL leukemia, with an estimated excess relative risk of 4.9 (95% CI = 1.6-14.3) based on 70 cases.
-No excess risk or dose-response relationship was observed for CLL (Krestinina et al, 2010).
+No excess risk or dose-response relationship was observed for CLL (Krestinina et al., 2010).